 Broadband remote access servers (BRAS), also referred as Broadband Network Gateways (BNG), are specialized hardware devices at the edge of a service provider’s core network that route traffic to and from subscribers.
 BRAS serve as the main gateway element and must support massive throughput and be scalable enough to handle the significant growth in data usage that is expected from ultrabroadband services.
 Traditional BRAS has fixed control plane and data plane capacity, which eliminates the flexibility to independently scale each of these elements to match actual network conditions.

 A virtual BRAS solution, however, delivers a separate, software-based control plane, as well as a data plane that can scale independently and benefits from hardware acceleration.

-Ethernity offers an effective vBRAS solution that enables reduced power and space requirements and frees the CPU to run additional user sessions, resulting in lower latency and more deterministic results.
+Ethernity offers an effective data plane acceleration for vBRAS solution that enables reduced power and space requirements and frees the CPU to run additional user sessions, resulting in lower latency and more deterministic results.
 In turn, this reduces total cost of ownership (TCO) by enabling accelerated performance.